UCDS/health4all_v3/app_document.md

         Click Close button to close Modal and reload the Main Form with existing form settings.

-# Page to View and Update Helpline Call Details
+# Helpline Call Details - View and Update
     https://health4all.online/helpline/detailed_report

 ## Listing of Call Category: